g-andrade/deigma/README.md

 window, can be customized.

-This is useful if you need serializability when handling sampling decisions, at the potential expense of making the event window a bottleneck.
+This is useful if you need serializability when handling sampling decisions and percentages, at the expense of potentially making the event window a bottleneck.

 ``` erlang
 Category = metrics,